pedromaltez-forks/planner/README.md

 bundle install --without production
 ```

-You can use the `--wihout production` flag to avoid installing the `pg` gem for PostgreSQL.
-You don't need it anyway on development!
+You can use the `--without production` flag to avoid installing the `pg` gem for PostgreSQL.
+You don't need it for development anyway!

 ### Setup the database